SVGS: Enhancing Gaussian Splatting Using Primitives with Spatially Varying Colors: Abstract

 \section{Abstract}

-Gaussian Splattings~\cite{3dgs,2dgs} demonstrate impressive results in multi-view reconstruction based on Gaussian explicit representations.
+Gaussian Splatting demonstrates impressive results in multi-view reconstruction based on Gaussian explicit representations.
 However, the current Gaussian primitives only have a single view-dependent color and an opacity to represent the appearance and geometry of the scene, resulting in a non-compact representation.
-In this paper, we introduce a new method called \textbf{SuperGaussians} that utilizes spatially varying colors and opacity in a single Gaussian primitive to improve its representation ability.
-We have implemented bilinear interpolation, movable kernels, and even tiny neural networks as spatially varying functions.
-Quantitative and qualitative experimental results demonstrate that all three functions outperform the baseline, with the best movable kernels achieving superior novel view synthesis performance on multiple datasets, highlighting the strong potential of spatially varying functions.
-Our code can be found at: \href{https://github.com/Xrvitd/SuperGaussians}{https://github.com/Xrvitd/SuperGaussians}.
+In this paper, we introduce a new method called \textbf{SVGS} (Spatially Varying Gaussian Splatting) that utilizes spatially varying colors and opacity in a single Gaussian primitive to improve its representation ability.
+We have implemented bilinear interpolation, movable kernels, and tiny neural networks as spatially varying functions. \XR{\textbf{SVGS} employs 2D Gaussian surfels as primitives, which significantly enhances novel-view synthesis while maintaining high-quality geometric reconstruction.
+This approach is particularly effective in practical applications, as scenes combining complex textures with relatively simple geometry occur frequently in real-world environments.} Quantitative and qualitative experimental results demonstrate that all three functions outperform the baseline, with the best movable kernels achieving superior novel view synthesis performance on multiple datasets, highlighting the strong potential of spatially varying functions.